Entered January 2019; revised January 2020

 The painting was not engraved for Jean de Jullienne’s Oeuvre gravé.

-Berlin, collection of Frederick the Great.
+Berlin, collection of Frederick II [Frederick the Great] (1712-1786; king of Prussia).
 From 1773 until 1941 it was recorded in the Audience Room at Schloss Sans Souci

 Berlin, Königliche Akademie, Gemälde älterer Meister im berliner Privatsbesitz (1883), 229 cat.
 1 (by Watteau, Das Konzert, lent by Kaiser Wilhelm).